 In his short story "Leaks", David Langford mentions a wild talent with the ability to incinerate individual grains of dust—but only one at a time.
 He gets the idea of focusing his power on gunpowder, and goes on to have an illustrious superhero career as Mr Misfire, the Man Whose Adversaries Shoot Themselves in the Foot.

 Similarly, the main character is targeted by a Mad Scientist who wants to see if his power can be expanded to other fields.
 The main character's power?
 Teleporting a pint of beer between glasses.
 Can it be expanded?
 Yes, to include any liquid in any container.
 Including, to the mad scientist's chagrin, the blood in the human circulatory system.
+The scientist similarly theorises the narrator could teleport an airborne plane's fuel away.
+By the end of the story the main character even moves beyond liquids, teleporting money out of the pocket of his superiors.

 From the same short story anthology, Temps, the heroine of Roz Kaveney's Totally Trashed can materialize random pieces of litter and garbage out of the air.
 She stops a homicidal robot by covering it in old stamps and scraps of paper that block its sensors, and discovers that when she really gets mad, she can drop an old, rusted-out car on top of someone.
 Later she finds out that many of the things she materializes are actually potentially valuable antiques from alternate universes or timelines, such as a tarnished, slightly dented Roman centurion's shield that looks at first glance like a garbage can lid and old newspapers from other timelines that prove the existence of alternate universes, drawing in the interest of Nobel Prize-hungry researchers.